antoineboquet/greek-conversion/docs/conversion-analysis.md

 A conversion is lossy when the canonical target document does not retain all information present in the canonical source document.
-The comparison is about letters, case, diacritics, punctuation meaning, and literal tokens—not byte or code-point identity.
+The comparison is about letters, case, diacritics, known glyph variants, punctuation meaning, and literal tokens—not byte or code-point identity.

 Consequently:

 - NFC/NFD and tonos/oxia changes are not losses;
-- selected sigma, beta, and Greek punctuation glyphs are not losses;
+- selected beta and Greek punctuation glyphs are not losses;
+- removing known lunate-sigma provenance is a loss, while adding a deterministic lunate style is not;
 - deterministic marks added by an output policy are not losses;
 - removed diacritics, monotonic simplification, numeral conversion, contractions, consonant changes, and unrepresented source tokens are losses